 That’s interesting.
 Because instead of saying that you don’t have to submit to a man who is nothing like Christ, Peter’s instruction says that you should especially submit to him.
 Why?
 Because by showing him what purity and respect look like, he might be won over and change his ways.
 Not by words, but by deeds.

 If your light shines on him, he will reflect it.

 In doing so, we follow God’s example.
 He is also kind to us while we are undeserving of His kindness.
 He is forbearing and patient with us.
 And His kindness is intended to lead us to repentance too (Romans 2:4).

 Reason four: We do it for Christ

-The fourth reason is found in Colossians 3, where Paul instructs Christians to stop living like the world but to put on the new self.
+The fourth reason is found in Colossians 3, where Paul instructs Christians to stop living like the world and to put on the new self.
 He says that this new self “is being renewed in knowledge according to the image of its Creator” (3:10).
-So, the new self continues to learn and is constantly renewed, so that it becomes more and more like God.
+So, the new self continues to learn and is constantly renewed so that it becomes more and more like God.

-That means that wives should conform to what Christ expects of them when it comes to their attitude towards their husbands.
+That means that wives should conform to what Christ expects of them when it comes to their attitude toward their husbands.
 Instead of conforming to the expectations of the world, culture, parents, etc.

 “Wives, submit to your husbands, as is fitting in the Lord.”
 (Colossians 3:18, ESV)

 In this chapter, but also in his other letters, Paul instructs Christians to submit to authorities because we fear the Lord.
 So, not because we want to people-please them, but because we want to please God.
 God is the One Who instituted all authorities for His good purpose (Romans 13:1-4).
 Even the evil ones.